Spring Torch Heather

 A variety with spikes of mauve-pink bell-shaped flowers and new foliage in shades of orange, pink, and red; great as a color contrasting groundcover; flowers throughout summer; very particular about growing conditions, needs acidic organic soil

 Spring Torch Heather features tiny spikes of pink bell-shaped flowers at the ends of the branches from mid summer to mid fall.
-It has attractive green foliage which emerges rose in spring.
+It has attractive green evergreen foliage which emerges rose in spring.
 The needles are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 Spring Torch Heather is a multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.